cloudify-cosmo/getcloudify.org/guide/3.0/guide-agent-creation.md

 This procedure will NOT work in an environment containing hosts with both centos hosts AND hosts comprising of another distribution other than Ubuntu.
 {%endwarning%}

+{%warning title=Note%}
+This procedure is only relevant to Cloudify 3.0.
+Cloudify 3.1 will contain a braoder support for different distributions and different python versions.
+{%endwarning%}

 # Overview

 Cloudify is currently supplied with a set of default agents for CentOS, Ubuntu and Windows.
 These agents are all based on Python2.7.